Sales Terms & Conditions

 - You must inspect the Product and any Equipment within 48 hours of it being delivered to you.

-- You must raise any Claims or dispute relating to the Product, the Equipment, an invoice or payment within 48 hours of the Product/Equipment being delivered to you.
-Otherwise, you waive and give up all Claims you have against us.
+- You must use your best endeavours to raise any Claims relating to the Product, the Equipment, an invoice or payment within 48 hours of the Product/Equipment being delivered to you.
+Otherwise, you waive and give up all Claims you have against us in relation to any visible defects or shortages in the Product or Equipment delivered.

 - To the maximum extent permitted by law (including Part 3-2 of the Australian Consumer Law), we limit our liability to you in respect of any Claim relating to the Product, the Equipment or any services we provide to you in connection with them to our choice of supplying equivalent Product or Equipment, or resupplying the services, or giving you a credit for any price paid or payable for the Product, Equipment or services.

-- Except for those statutory guarantees that apply under the Australian Consumer Law, we exclude all express or implied warranties or representations about the Products, Equipment or services we provide to you in connection with them.
+- Except for those statutory guarantees that apply under the Australian Consumer Law or as expressly set out in these Terms, we exclude all express or implied warranties or representations about the Products, Equipment or services we provide to you in connection with them.

-- Neither we nor you are liable to the other for any failure to perform an obligation under these Terms (other than the payment of money) where we are prevented from performing because of an act of God, natural disaster, terrorism, war or any other occurrence beyond the relevant party’s reasonable control.
+- Neither we nor you are liable to the other for any failure to perform an obligation under these Terms (other than the payment of money) where the affected party is prevented from performing because of an act of God, natural disaster, terrorism, war or any other occurrence beyond the relevant party’s reasonable control.

 Privacy and Spam

-- We (and our Related Bodies Corporate) may use your personal information to obtain and process credit reports about you, to manage and enforce our rights under these Terms, to meet our legal obligations and for direct marketing and promotional purposes, and you consent to such use.
+- We (and our Related Bodies Corporate) may use your personal information to obtain and process credit reports about you as reasonably necessary for the purposes of these Terms, to manage and enforce our rights under these Terms, to meet our legal obligations and for direct marketing and promotional purposes, and you consent to such use.

-- We may disclose your personal information to our contractors or agents on strictly confidential terms, and you consent to such disclosure.
+- We may disclose your personal information to our contractors or agents on strictly confidential terms as reasonably necessary for the purposes of these Terms, and you consent to such disclosure.

-- These are our standard terms of supply and we may change them from time to time.
-When you order Product from us, you are offering to acquire them on the most up-to-date version of these Terms as printed on the relevant invoice or otherwise notified to you.
+- These are our standard terms of supply.
+When you order Product from us, you are offering to acquire them on the most up-to-date version of these Terms as printed on the relevant invoice or otherwise notified to you prior to your order.

 - These Terms are governed by the laws of State in which the Product/Equipment is delivered to you.
 You and we accept the non-exclusive jurisdiction of those courts and courts of appeal from them in connection with these Terms.